Generalizable, real-time neural decoding with hybrid state-space models: Experiments

-Previous work \citep{willett2024braintotext} has shown that transformer-based decoders perform poorly on this task compared to GRU baselines.
+Previous work \citep{willett2024braintotext} has shown that Transformer-based decoders perform poorly on this task compared to GRU baselines.
 Here, we demonstrate the value of instead integrating attention with a recurrent model by using \possm, specifically with a GRU backbone.
-However, as spike counts are no longer discrete after the normalization and noise augmentation, they are no longer viable to use with the \poyo-style tokenization.
-Instead, we treated each multi-unit channel as a neural unit and encode the normalized spike counts with value embeddings (see Section \ref{tokenization}).
-Finally, we replaced the sliding window approach, which the baseline used to control output sequence length, with a convolutional layer at the output, leading to a significant reduction in the number of model parameters.
+However, since only normalized spike counts (and not spike times) were available in the dataset, we were unable to use the \poyo-style tokenization as-is.
+Instead, we treated each multi-unit channel as a neural unit and encoded the normalized spike counts with value embeddings.
+Furthermore, we replaced the output cross-attention module with a 1D strided convolution layer to control the length of the output sequence.
+This approach significantly reduced the number of model parameters compared to the GRU baseline, which used strided sliding windows of neural activity as inputs instead.

 We found that a two-phase training procedure yielded the best results.
-In the first phase, we trained the input-cross attention module along with the latent and unit embeddings by reconstructing the spike counts at each individual time bin.
-In the second phase, we trained the entire \possm model on the target phoneme sequences using Connectionist Temporal Classification (CTC) \cite{Graves2006CTC} loss. \paragraph{Results.} \possm achieved a significant improvement over all other baselines, as shown in Table \ref{tab:speech}.
-Notably, \possm maintained comparable performance even without the noise augmentation (noted in Table \ref{tab:speech} as noise-free training), while the performance of the baseline GRU was greatly impaired under the same conditions.
-These results illustrate the robustness of the \possm architecture to variability in data preprocessing, further strengthening its case as a feasible real-world decoder.
+In the first phase, we trained the input cross-attention module along with the latent and unit embeddings by reconstructing the spike counts at each individual time bin.
+In the second phase, we trained the entire \possm model on the target phoneme sequences using Connectionist Temporal Classification (CTC) \citep{Graves2006CTC} loss. \paragraph{Results.} \possm achieved a significant improvement over all other baselines, as shown in Table \ref{tab:speech}.
+Notably, \possm maintained comparable performance even without the Gaussian noise augmentation, while the performance of the baseline GRU was greatly impaired under the same conditions.
+Furthermore, we show in preliminary experiments with multiple input modalities (i.e., both spike counts and spiking-band powers) that \possm yet again outperforms the baseline.
+These results illustrate the robustness of the \possm architecture to variability in data preprocessing and its flexibility with respect to input modalities, further strengthening its case as a feasible real-world decoder.